ANMOL-design/ANMOL-design/README.md

 - 👋 Hi, I’m @ANMOL-design
-- 👀 I’m interested in Web Deveelopment and Machine Learning
+- 👀 I’m interested in Web Development and Machine Learning
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on a new Website dedicated to farmers